42BV/rest-convention/06-security.md

 #### AuthenticationController

 In order to authenticate, its useful to have a REST endpoint that can tell as whom the current user is authenticated and what its authorities (Roles) are.
-This enables the GUI frontend to alter its appearance accordingly and since the question also can be asked when the user isn't authenticated its useful to obtain a XSRF token as well.
+This enables the GUI frontend to alter its appearance accordingly and since the question also can be asked when the user isn't authenticated it's useful to obtain an XSRF token as well.
 This endpoint is called the AuthenticationController.

 The `AuthenticationController` leverages the PrincipalService to obtain the details of the current User and map it to a Data Transfer Object (DTO).
 Both the GET and POST methods return the current authenticated user.
 The GET is used for retrieval, the POST is the result part of the actual authentication attempt (implemented in a filter).